endlos99/xdt99/doc/MANUAL.md

     ...

 This automation by scripting becomes more effective the more steps the build process takes.
-The firmware of the [FinalGROM][6] cartridge, for example, is comprised of an assembly part and and a GPL part, and each result is included in a C program, which is then compiled.
+The firmware of the [FinalGROM][6] cartridge, for example, comprises an assembly part and a GPL part, and each result is included in a C program, which is then compiled.
 Executing the individual steps in the correct order quickly becomes a too complex task to merely rely on pressing Cursor-Up the correct number of times in the command line.